List of Marvel Comics characters: D: Diamond Lil

 Diamond Lil (Lillian Crawley) is a character appearing in Marvel Comics.
 She first appeared in Alpha Flight #1 (May 1983), created by John Byrne.
 Diamond Lil is a mutant with the power of superhuman durability and strength generated by a "bio-aura" of energy around her.
 Her abilities limit her sense of touch, and in one instance made it difficult to remove a benign tumor in her body.

 Diamond Lil was recruited for Gamma Flight initially, before being mind controlled into joining the villainous Omega Flight by Delphine Courtney.
 She was pardoned for her actions and would join Alpha Flight.
 She began a romantic relationship with Madison Jeffries while he was engaged to Heather Hudson, and would later marry and retire alongside him.
 When Jeffries opted to join Alpha Flight, Lillian left him.
 She later sought him out in the Department H facilities, only to be captured and experimented on by Department K. She was later rescued by Alpha Flight.

 Lillian was next seen as a prisoner in the mutant concentration camp, Neverland.
 She survived the ordeal, and retained her powers after M-Day.
 She joined the remaining mutants at the Xavier Institute and later Utopia.
 She reconciled with Madison but was killed by Mortis during the events of Necrosha.
-Madison buried her at sea.